RoberAgro/RankineLab/README.md

 ## Mathematical background

-Check out the [technical notes](technical_notes.pdf) if you want to learn more about the formulation of the optimization problem and the thermodynamic modeling behind `RankOpt`.
+Check out the [technical note](RankineLab_technical_note.pdf) if you want to learn more about the formulation of the optimization problem and the thermodynamic modeling behind `RankOpt`.

 ## License